scoulomb/home-assistant/README.md

  - Launch Container Station and move to “Create”-section
  - Search image  “homeassistant/home-assistant” with
    docker hub and click on “Install”
- - Choose "latest" version and click next
+ - Choose "stable" version and click next
  - Choose a container-name you want (e.g.
    “homeassistant”)
  - Click on “Advanced Settings”
- - Within “Shared Folders” click on "Volume from host" > "Add" and choose either an existing folder or add a new folder.
+ - Within “Shared Folders” click on "Volume from host" > "Add" and choose either an existing folder or add a new folder (ex: `/home-assistant-docker`).
 The “mount point” has to be “/config”, so that Home Assistant will use it for the configs and logs.
  - Within “Network” and select Network Mode to “Host”